leeoniya/uFuzzy/README.md

 uFuzzy works in 3 phases:

 1. **Filter** - This filters the full `haystack` with a fast RegExp compiled from your `needle` without doing any extra ops.
 It returns an array of matched indices in original order.
 2. **Info** - This collects more detailed stats about the filtered matches, such as start offsets, fuzz level, prefix/suffix counters, etc. It also gathers substring match positions for range highlighting.
 To do all this it re-compiles the `needle` into two more-expensive RegExps that can partition each of the filtered matches.
 Therefore, it should be run on a reduced subset of the haystack, usually returned by the filter phase.
-The [uFuzzy demo](https://leeoniya.github.io/uFuzzy/demos/compare.html?libs=uFuzzy) is gated at <= 1,000 filtered items, before moving ahead this Info phase.
+The [uFuzzy demo](https://leeoniya.github.io/uFuzzy/demos/compare.html?libs=uFuzzy) is gated at <= 1,000 filtered items, before moving ahead with this Info phase.
-3. **Sort** - This does a final `Array.sort()` that determines the desired order by utilizing the `info` object returned from the previous phase.
-A custom sorting function can be provided via an option: `{sort: (info, haystack, needle) => {stats, order: [...idxs]}}`.
+3. **Sort** - This does an `Array.sort()` to determine final result order, probing the `info` object returned from the previous phase.
+A custom sort function can be provided via a uFuzzy option: `{sort: (info, haystack, needle) => {stats, order: [...idxs]}}`.

 ```js
 let haystack = [